on all US orders over $99.

 To rebuild health at the cellular level, you ideally need healthy omega-6 fats in a ratio of 4:1 with omega-3 fats.
 Organic nuts and seeds, and their cold-pressed oils are the best sources of these essential fats, with hemp hearts and hemp seed oil being close to ideal with a 3:1 ratio of omega-6 to omega-3.
 When you avoid the toxic omega-6s so common in processed foods, and focus on health-promoting sources, your risk of heart disease and cancer goes down, not up.

-For more therapeutic benefits, consider CLA (conjugated linoleic acid) to help get rid of tummy fat and GLA (gamma linolenic acid) to support healthy skin and avoid bagging and sagging as you tone and lose weight.
+For more therapeutic benefits, consider CLA (conjugated linoleic acid) to get rid of tummy fat and GLA (gamma linolenic acid) to support healthy skin and avoid bagging and sagging as you tone and lose weight.

-It’s shocking to me how many people still believe this diet myth, even with the popularity and success of higher fat diets that are all the rage right now.
+It’s shocking to me how many people still believe this common diet myth, even with the popularity and success of higher fat diets that are all the rage right now.
 The latest research makes it clear – it’s refined sugar and toxicity that makes us fat.
 Think about the most common diet recommendation from the last fifty years – low fat, high carbohydrate.
 This is the exact opposite of what we should have been doing, so it’s no surprise that obesity, diabetes, heart disease, and many other chronic illnesses are now raging out of control.

 Fears about fat started way back in the 1950s when researcher Ancel Keys, in his Seven Countries Study, cherry-picked data to support his theory that saturated fat consumption caused cardiovascular disease.
 The media picked it up and ran with it, and by 1961, even the American Heart Association had jumped on board and issued anti-fat guidelines.
 It wasn’t long before food producers created processed wonders that lowered the fat while loading up the sugars to “save us” from the horrible foods that supposedly clogged up our parents’ arteries and shortened their life spans.
 Sadly, these low fat, high carb diets have led millions to an early grave, and ill-informed health professionals still cling to these health-damaging beliefs.